SachinGuria47/SachinGuria47/README.md

 ### 💼 **About Me:**
 - I have experience in **Python**, **SQL**, **Tableau**, and **Java**.
 These tools help me dive into raw data, clean it, and uncover insights that are crucial for decision-making.
-- My journey has taken me through a variety of projects, from developing a **Liver Disease Diagnostic Model** to building an **Airline Ticket Reservation System**.
+- My journey has taken me through a variety of projects, from diagnosing **Liver Disease** to building an **Airline Ticket Reservation System**.
 Each project has honed my skills in data preprocessing, exploratory data analysis (EDA), and visualization.
 - I’m passionate about learning and continuously pushing the boundaries of what can be achieved through data.
 Whether it’s **machine learning**, **data visualization**, or **SQL-driven analysis**, I’m always excited to take on new challenges.

 ### 🛠 **Technologies & Tools:**